jafreck/aztk/docs/50-sdk.md

         - job_id: str
             The id of the Job
-        - app_id: str
+        - application_name: str
-            The id of the Application
+            The name of the Application

     Returns: